-In order to solve the distortion of the part, the quenching die was redesigned according to the shape characteristics of the part.
+To address the part distortion issue, the quenching die underwent redesigning based on the shape characteristics of the part.

-This set of quenching die is mainly composed of external die, internal die, lower die, 6 sliding blocks, mandrel, etc., as shown in Fig. 3~Fig. 7.
+This particular quenching die comprises an external die, internal die, lower die, six sliding blocks, mandrel, and more, as depicted in Figures 3 through 7.